Fold and eat kind of finger food. Summer is coming before we know it, so these tortilla pizzas are a perfect food.

-These take just a bit of time because I like to toast them individually in a pan/skillet and then add toppings and broiling just to melt the cheese.
+These take just a bit of time because I like to toast them individually in a pan or skillet.
+Then add toppings and broiling just to melt the cheese.

 - Olive oil to brush a pan/skillet